Knoblauchpilze/maze/README.md

 ### Randomized depth-first

+This algorithm is quite simple but is biased towards long corridors.
+The principle is to pick a random cell and mark it as visited.
+Then check if any of the neighbors are not visited yet.
+If it's the case, add back the cell and the new neighbor to the stack of nodes to visit and open the door between the current cell and the picked neighbor.

+Then repeat until there are no more cells in the stack.
+Over time all the neighbors of each cell will be exhausted and we will obtain a complete coverage of the maze.

 A more comprehensive description of the algorithm can be found on [Wikipedia](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Iterative_implementation).

-TODO: Handle Depth-first doc.

 # The UI